Click the link to read the story, Mangos and Matthew 25 in Madagascar.

 The Turks serve with the PC(USA)’s partner church, FJKM, as it ministers to the population in the areas of health, environment, agriculture, and safe drinking water.
 FJKM believes that Christian witness should include ministry both to the physical and spiritual needs of God’s people and care for all of God’s creation.
 Dan and Elizabeth work as advisors to FJKM in the fields of environment and health, respectively.

 Madagascar remains one of the world’s poorest countries.
 Eighty-five percent of the population lives on less than $2 per day.
-Located in the Indian Ocean, 250 miles off the southeastern coast of Africa, Madagascar is the world’s fourth-largest island and home to many unique species of mammals, birds and plants.
-The Malagasy are thought to be the descendants of Africans and Indonesians who settled on the island more than 2,000 years ago.
+Located in the Indian Ocean, 250 miles off the southeastern coast of Africa, Madagascar is the world’s fourth-largest island and home to many unique species of mammals, birds, and plants.
+The Malagasy people are descendants of Africans and Indonesians who settled on the island about 2,000 years ago.
 Madagascar suffered a period of crisis following a coup d’état in 2009.
 The current president was elected in 2018, and the next presidential election is scheduled for 2023.
 The majority of Malagasy citizens are Christian, a large percentage adheres to traditional beliefs and less than 10 percent are Muslim.

 About Dan and Elizabeth Turk